 2. Check for special discounts

-Take advantage of discounts you can get through your NEA membership, such as Costco, NEA Discount Marketplace and NEA Travel.
-Check for deals through any other memberships you have, such as AAA or AARP.
+Take advantage of discounts you can get through your NEA membership.
+Check the NEA Discount Tickets Program for deals on admission to your theme park destination, and search for discounts on flights, rental cars, hotels and more through the NEA Travel Program.
+Also check for deals through any other memberships you have, such as AAA or AARP.

 Don’t forget special discounts in your state.
 For example, in California, LEGOLAND offers free admission on teacher appreciation days.
 Active duty military often receive free admission to theme parks.